noastu/portfolio/VCA/README.md

 - **get_data()**: Scrapes data from the VCA website and exports it to a JSON file named `vca_detail.json`.

+- **clean_data()**: Cleans the scraped data.
+Reads the scraped data from the JSON file, performs cleaning operations using a SQL script, and exports the cleaned data to a new JSON file named `vca_cleaned.json`.

-- **upload_data()**: Uploads data from `vca_detail.json` to a MongoDB database.
+- **upload_data()**: Uploads data from `vca_cleaned.json` to a MongoDB database.
 Drops an existing collection named `vca` in the `dogs_nlp` database, inserts the data into the `vca` collection, creates an index on the `breed` field, and prints the total number of records inserted into the collection.

 ## Logging

 The script logs informational and error messages to a log file named `etl.log` located in the specified log directory.
-Informational messages include details about scraping data from the VCA website, exporting data to a file, and inserting data into the MongoDB database.
-Error messages are logged in case of exceptions during scraping or database operations.
+Informational messages include details about scraping data from the VCA website, cleaning the data, exporting data to a file, and inserting data into the MongoDB database.
+Error messages are logged in case of exceptions during scraping, cleaning, or database operations.

 ## VCA Module